aneasystone/github-trending/README.md

 ## C#

+* 【2023-08-05】[SimonCropp / WinDebloat](https://github.com/SimonCropp/WinDebloat) - A dotnet tool that removes the bloat in Windows 11
+* 【2023-08-05】[IgorMundstein / WinMemoryCleaner](https://github.com/IgorMundstein/WinMemoryCleaner) - This free RAM cleaner uses native Windows features to clear memory areas.
+Sometimes, programs do not release the allocated memory, making the computer slow.
+That is when you use Windows Memory Cleaner to optimize the memory, so you can keep working without wasting time restarting your system.
+* 【2023-08-05】[kodlamaio-projects / nArchitecture](https://github.com/kodlamaio-projects/nArchitecture) - Inspired by Clean Architecture, nArchitecture is a monolith project which uses advanced techniques.
 * 【2023-08-04】[lisongkun / hygge-imaotai](https://github.com/lisongkun/hygge-imaotai) - i茅台app接口自动化csharp wpf实现,挂机windows服务器每日自动预约, (╯°□°）╯︵ ┻━┻ 预约启动！
 * 【2023-08-04】[moq / moq](https://github.com/moq/moq) - The most popular and friendly mocking framework for .NET
 * 【2023-08-03】[SebLague / Chess-Coding-Adventure](https://github.com/SebLague/Chess-Coding-Adventure) - A work-in-progress chess bot written in C#